African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 - Hissing.

-Self-mutilation is painful for parrots, so why do African grey parrots pluck their feathers?
-This behavior is linked to diet, stress, and depression.
-When unstimulated, they turn to feather plucking to self-soothe.
+Self-mutilation is painful, so why do African grey parrots pick their feathers?
+It’s linked to diet, stress, and depression.
+When unstimulated, they remove feathers with their beaks to self-soothe.

 Swearing

-African grey parrots have an extensive vocabulary but can be prone to repeating profanity.
-For example, Lincolnshire Wildlife Park recently had a problem with swearing and obscenities from African greys.
+African greys are prone to repeating profanity.
+For example, Lincolnshire Wildlife Park had a problem with swearing and obscenities from African greys.

 African greys will continue using words that garner a reaction, so be careful how you respond to inappropriate language.
-If you ignore it, the parrot will likely grow bored and find something new to say.
+If you ignore it, the parrot will likely grow bored.

-Forming a successful bond with an African grey parrot is rewarding because these intelligent birds make loving and affectionate companions.
-However, you must work to gain the parrot’s trust.
+Forming a successful bond with an African grey parrot is rewarding because they make affectionate companions.
+However, you must invest time to gain the parrot’s trust.

-Spend as much time with an African grey as possible, as this will strengthen the parrot-owner bond.
+Spend as much time with your pet African grey as possible, as this will strengthen the parrot-owner bond.
 Parrots are social and emotionally advanced animals that crave one-on-one time.

-Take the time to train the parrot, regularly playing games and teaching the bird new tricks and words.
-The more time you dedicate to an African grey, the stronger the bond will become.
+Take the time to train the parrot, regularly play games, and teach them new tricks and vocabulary.
+The more time you dedicate to an African grey’s care, the stronger the bond will become.